hazelcast/hazelcast/hazelcast-documentation/src/HazelcastJavaClient/Configuration.md

 If the port part is omitted, then 5701, 5702, and 5703 will be tried in random order.

-You can provide multiple addresses with ports provided or not as seen above.
+You can provide multiple addresses with ports provided or not, as seen above.
 The provided list is shuffled and tried in random order.
 Default value is *localhost*.

 #### Smart Routing

-It defines whether the client mode is smart or dummy.
-The following are the example configurations.
+Smart routing defines whether the client mode is smart or dummy.
+The following are example configurations.

 **Declarative**: